-Soon after arriving at Miller's Hollow, a small logging community just a few days from the nearest city, the characters are approached by Meldrin Dunderholme.
+Soon after arriving at Miller's Hollow, a small logging community just a few days from a nearby city, the characters are approached by Meldrin Dunderholme.
 The encounter will likely take place at Mel's inn - the Treasure Trove.

-Mel will first offer them a mug of ale 'on the house' (fully expecting them to purchase more or even take lodgings at the Trove) after exchanging a little small talk, will make them a proposition - it's clear to him and others in town that the armed and armoured characters are a cut above the usual transients that pass through.
+Mel will first offer them a mug of ale 'on the house' (fully expecting them to purchase more or even take lodgings at the Trove) after exchanging a little small talk, he will make them a proposition - it's clear to him and others in town that the armed and armoured characters are a cut above the usual transients.